c0c0n3/ome-smuggler/docs.src/content/examples/whirlwind-tour.md

 ---

 <p class="intro">
 Meet <em>Smuggler</em> on the run!
-Starting from scratch, build and run the server, then import images.
+Build from scratch and then run the server to smuggle some images into OMERO.
 There's going to be some <em>Smuggler</em>
 action coming your way, so buckle up and take a deep breath.
 Off we go!
 </p>